Kath Alcock paintings: 2

 Cotula from the Medieval Latin 'cotula', which is from the Greek 'kotyle' meaning a small cup; referring to the shape of the involucre.
-Australis meaning of or from the south, or Australia; referring to its more southern distribution.
+Australis meaning of or from the south, or Australia, alluding to its more southern distribution.

 Distribution and status

 Found in the southern part of South Australia, growing in open grassy vegetation near water.
 Also found in all states.
 May be introduced in the Northern Territory.
 Native.
 Common in South Australia.
 Common in the other states.
 Introduced in the Northern Territory.

 Herbarium regions: Flinders Ranges, Eyre Peninsula, Northern Lofty, Murray, Yorke Peninsula, Southern Lofty, Kangaroo Island, South Eastern, Green Adelaide